 Lab Group

-Iā€™m proud to lead a group of excellent researchers based in the Evolutionary Microbiology Labs (ELM) based in the MerseyBio Building in the University of Liverpool Biosciences Complex.
-Read more about the team below!
+I’m proud to lead a group of excellent researchers based in the Evolutionary Microbiology Labs (ELM) based in the MerseyBio Building in the University of Liverpool Biosciences Complex.
+Read more about the team below, and get in touch if you’d like to join us!

 Kaitlin Schaal